 Welcome to the History of Netherthong.
 It is just the place to come if you want to trace family names or church, music , pubs or sporting activities, Just type the key word in the top right hand corner and press search.
 You should then get a list of any of the chapters where that name etc appears.
 You will need to scroll through the chapter to find the details.

-There are at present 74 chapters and they include , in no particular order; Origins of Netherthong : Local Board and District Council : All Saint’s Church : Deanhouse Workhouse 1861-1968 : Schooling : Maps : Boer War and WW1 : WW2 : Music & Entertainment : Co-operative Society : Gardeners Friendly Society : Public Houses and Inns : Football : Sporting Activities : Crime and Punishment : Shops and Stores : Wesleyan Church : Deaths of local inhabitants : Mr. T. Dyson – lantern slide entertainer : Working Men’s Club : National census 1841, 1861,1871,1891 : and also “Odds and Bods” where anything that doen’t fit into the other chapters ends up.
-More and more of the chapters have increased considerably in length as additional information becomes available and, to prevent them from becoming too long and unwieldy, I have split many of them into sub- chapters.
-Examples of these are Crime and Punishment, Deanhouse Hospital., Deaths, Odds and Sods
+There are at present over 80 chapters and they include , in no particular order; Origins of Netherthong : Local Board and District Council : All Saint’s Church : Deanhouse Workhouse 1861-1968 : Schooling : Maps : Boer War and WW1 : WW2 : Music & Entertainment : Co-operative Society : Gardeners Friendly Society : Public Houses and Inns : Football : Sporting Activities : Crime and Punishment : Shops and Stores : Wesleyan Church : Deaths of local inhabitants : Mr. T. Dyson – lantern slide entertainer : Working Men’s Club : National census 1841, 1861,1871,1891 : and also “Odds and Bods” where anything that doen’t fit into the other chapters ends up.
+More and more of the chapters have increased considerably in length as additional information became available and, to prevent them from becoming too long and unwieldy, I have split many of them into sub- chapters.
+Examples of these are Crime and Punishment, Deanhouse Hospital., Deaths, Odds and Sods.
+As 2018 was the centenary of the end of WW1 , the chapters detailing the soldiers who gave their lives and those who fought and survived are very special.

 If you are reading this and have any information , photographs, ephemera or comments please contact me.
 Also feel free to link to us (please use “History of Netherthong” in the link title), and we are happy to link to other sites carrying content that would be relevant to our visitors.
 Just drop us a note in the comments section.